ubuntu/ubuntu-desktop-documentation/docs/tutorial/getting-started-with-the-screen-reader.md

 * Caret navigation

-Basic GNOME keyboard shortcuts.

-## Navigate the panel

-how-to/accessibility/navigate-the-interface-using-the-keyboard/#navigate-the-panel

-## Reading text documents

-Maybe using Firefox as example is the safest option.

-use arrows and ctrl+arrows. use Tab for focusable elements. use Say All to read the whole document.
+read using caret mode. line up/down actually reads the whole line. use arrows and ctrl+arrows. use Tab for focusable elements. use Say All to read the whole document.

-read using caret mode. line up/down actually reads the whole line

-Orca’s Say All command speaks document content from your present location to the end of the document.

-## Browsing the web
+## Browsing the web using structural navigation

 Open Firefox and use structural navigation